Bootstrapping the critical behavior of multi-matrix models

 for any word $W$ in the alphabet of letters formed from the matrix variables $\{H_{1},H_{2},...,H_{m}\}$. \end{itemize} The moments give us statistical information about the model and, in particular, if all moments are known, one can construct the distribution of eigenvalues \cite{jonsson1998spectral}.
 If the above model and quantities are interpreted as a formal series, they can be realized as the generating functions of connected maps with $m$-coloured edges \cite{lando2004graphs}.

 Typically, one says that a model is \textit{solved} (to leading order) if all these quantities can be written in terms of the coupling constants in the large $N$ limit.
 In general, these models are notoriously difficult to solve, even to leading order.
-For single matrix models with polynomial potentials and a small class of multi-matrix potentials, corrections to these models can be solved recursively using a process known as Topological Recursion \cite{eynard2016counting,eynard2007invariants}.
-For general multi-matrix models, very little is known and much of is lacks a rigorous basis, with the exceptions of works like \cite{guionnet2004first,guionnet2005combinatorial}.
+For single matrix models with polynomial potentials and a small class of multi-matrix potentials, subleading terms can be obtained recursively using a process known as Topological Recursion \cite{eynard2007invariants,eynard2016counting}.
+For general multi-matrix models, very little is known and much of it lacks a rigorous basis, with the exceptions of works like \cite{guionnet2004first,guionnet2005combinatorial}.
 This is largely due to a shortage of analytic techniques.
 For an overview of what is known, see \cite{kazakov2000solvable,eynard2011formal}.